jpat-12/CoT-Generation-Broadcast/README.md

 This script automates the installation of necessary dependencies and formats everything for COT-Generation from Survey123 Data.

+## Testing ###
+This script has been validated and will work for Ubuntu20.04 and Ubuntu 22.04.
+It has not been tested on any CentOS Release or Windows.

 ## Usage ##

 Run the script (After Install):